streamnative/pulsar-hub/connectors/google-bigquery-sink/v2.8.4.2/google-bigquery-sink.md

 ## Work with Function Worker

-{% callout title="Note" type="note" %}
+> **Note**
-Currently, the Google Cloud BigQuery sink connector cannot run as a built-in connector as it uses the JAR package.
+>
-{% /callout %}
+> Currently, the Google Cloud BigQuery sink connector cannot run as a built-in connector as it uses the JAR package.

 1. Start a Pulsar cluster in standalone mode.
     ```